-- A. Encourage the effective use of signs as a means of communication in the City of Simpsonville; - B. Maintain and enhance the aesthetic environment and the City's ability to attract sources of economic development and growth; - C. Minimize the possible adverse effects of signs on nearby public and private property; - Ensure that signs are designed, constructed, installed, and maintained so that public safety is not compromised, particularly pedestrian and traffic safety; - E. Prevent sign clutter that may overload the public's capacity to receive information; and - F. Promote signs which are compatible with their surroundings and are appropriate to the type of activity to which they pertain.
+- A. Encourage the effective use of signs as a means of communication in the City of Simpsonville while preserving the right of free speech and expression protected by the First Amendment: - B. Maintain and enhance the aesthetic environment and the City's ability to attract sources of economic development and growth; - C. Minimize the possible adverse effects of signs on nearby public and private property; - Ensure that signs are designed, constructed, installed, and maintained so that public safety is not compromised, particularly pedestrian and traffic safety; and - E. Promote signs which are compatible with their surroundings and are appropriate to the type of activity to which they pertain.